BryceVerberne/CSC205/Tic-Tac-Toe/README.md

 3. Follow the on-screen prompts to play the game with another player.

 ## Example

+In the example, I demonstrate a sample Tic-Tac-Toe game between two players, where Player X wins by forming a diagonal line with their symbols.

 ```plaintext
 Welcome to Multi-Player Tic-Tac-Toe!!!
 --------------------------------------